SSStuart/MoreFire_RPHPlugin/README.md

 You can adjust some values in the `.ini` file :
 - ⏱ How long the fire will burn
 - ⭕ The radius of fire propagation (how *fast* it spreads)
+- 🔥 The max number of fires that can be active at once
 - 🧯 The time required to extinguish it with a fire extinguisher (for player and NPCs)

 ![Overview screenshot](example.png)